mph-/lcapy/doc/netlists.rst

    ⎨s: ─⎬
    ⎩   s⎭

-The `Ys` and `Zs` attributes provide the generalized s-domain admittance and impedance of the component, for example,
+The `Y` and `Z` attributes provide the generalized s-domain admittance and impedance of the component, for example,

    >>> cct.L1.Z(s)
    L₁⋅s